Ansel is curious about other cultures and enjoys discussing philosophy and debating various beliefs and superstitions.

 The Philosophy of Absurdism

 The contradictory nature of a parallel belief associated with the universe and the human mind gives form to the absurd.
-While certain concepts in absurdism are similar to nihilism and existentialism, the three schools of thought, existentialism, nihilism and absurdism diverge in a rather contradictory manner.
-The discipline of absurdism varies a great deal on a theoretical template of conclusions.
+While certain concepts in absurdism are similar to nihilism and existentialism, the three schools of thought, existentialism, nihilism and absurdism, diverge in a rather contradictory manner.
+The discipline of absurdism varies greatly on a theoretical template of conclusions.

 The philosophy of Absurdism is associated with humans attempting to acquire or find meaning and purpose in life through search which results in one among two conclusions,

 Conclusion 1.
 Life containing within its realms purpose bestowed by a higher power (GOD) or belief system associated with an abstract concept or religion.